PKBeam/Edda/controls.md

 ## Mouse Controls

+### General

+- **On the editing grid:**
+    - **Middle-click** to enter/leave a scrolling mode, in which moving mouse up or down scrolls the grid automatically.
+    - Scrolling mode is also enabled while **holding Middle-click**.
+    - **Ctrl-MouseWheel** changes Grid Division of the section the mouse points at once (either the global one, or on the applicable timing change).
+Changes are visible on the grid **after** Ctrl is released.

 ### Notes

-Click and drag to select multiple notes.
+- **Left-click and drag** to select multiple notes.
+    - Note: It's possible to enter scrolling mode after starting to drag the selection box, scroll up or down, and then leave scrolling mode to select longer sections of notes.

-Left-click to place a new note or select an existing note.
+- **Left-click** to place a new note or select an existing note.

-Shift+Left-click to add or remove a note to/from the selection.
+- **Shift+Left-click** to add or remove a note to/from the selection.

-Right-click to delete a note or clear the selection.
+- **Right-click** to delete a note or clear the selection.

 ### Markers

-**On the editing grid:**
+- **On the editing grid:**

-Click and drag a bookmark or timing change to move it (hold Shift to snap to grid).
+    - **Left-click and drag a bookmark or timing change** to move it (**hold Shift** to snap to grid).
+    - **Ctrl+Left-click a bookmark or timing change** to add or remove all notes between it and the next one to/from the selection.

-**On the navigational waveform:**
+- **On the navigational waveform:**

-Right-click a bookmark to rename it.
+    - **Right-click a bookmark** to rename it.

-Right-click a timing change on either the BPM or beat division fields to edit them.
+    - **Right-click a timing change** on either the BPM or beat division fields to edit t  hem.

-Middle-click a bookmark or timing change to delete it.
+    - **Middle-click a bookmark or timing change** to delete it.

 ## Keyboard Controls